tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Campaign

-When you score a critical hit twice during the same day (between full heal-ups) using this bow, it shatters and disappears, and you can make a wish.
+When you score a critical hit twice during the same full recovery (between full heal-ups) using this bow, it shatters and disappears, and you can make a wish.
 The wish takes the following form: during the start of your next session.

 **Quirk:** Cautions others to be careful what they say, but speaks rashly themselves.